 An Insured must give written notice of a Claim first made against the Insured during the Period of Insurance as soon as reasonably practicable after the Claim is made.
 It is also prudent and Insureds are strongly urged to notify Law Mutual (WA) of any circumstances that might give rise to a claim against the Insured.

-If you have any queries in relation to notifications of circumstances or Claims, please call the Claims Solicitor on (08) 9324 8626.
+If you have any queries in relation to notifications of circumstances or Claims, please call the Manager –Claims on (08) 9324 8626.

 Notify us of a Claim

 2017/18 Annual Information Booklet